Lawrence stopped short of goal line as Jags eliminated from playoff race in 28-20 loss to Titans

 Henry broke off a 69-yard run on the first drive of the third, setting up Tannehill's 6-yard TD pass to DeAndre Hopkins for a 28-13 lead.
 Tannehill also started his last game under contract with rookie Will Levis sidelined by an injured right foot.

-Tennessee, with only four interceptions all season, got two on consecutive drives in that quarter to take a 21-13 lead into halftime.
+Tennessee came in with only four interceptions all season.
+The Titans ended consecutive drives in the second quarter to help them take a 21-13 lead into halftime.

 AP NFL: https://apnews.com/hub/nfl